wasef-c/emotion_rec/README.md

 **STEPS FOR DEPLOYMENT**

+   **_NOTE: if you don't want to download over 30gb of original data from the audio datasets, numpy arrays of the MFCCs and labels are available in X_Tr008, Y_Tr008 for training and X_Te008 and Y_Te008 for testing.
+That way you can start at Step 2_**

 **1. DATA_PREPROCESSING.ipynb**
    This notebook goes through the process of retrieving the data and producing the MFC coefficicents

-   **_if you don't want to download over 30gb of original data from the audio datasets, numpy arrays of the MFCCs and labels are available in X_Tr008, Y_Tr008 for training and X_Te008 and Y_Te008 for testing_**

 **2.Emotion_Classification_ModelComparison.ipynb**
   This notebook tests multiple model architectures and uses pycaret to compare different models